tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Interface</b>
 - DNT list at top of whitelist.html is checked when either DNT option is checked, otherwise unchecked
-- Enabling/disabling of DNT option for all permutations of clciking/hiding/blocking options on first-run page
 - Check that changing the two DNT settings will triggger DNT notifications with corresponding messages to the menu
 - Check the layout of each DNT notification("?" should be in the middle, 'settings' button appears on hover)